Eternal Father, Strong to Save: A Reflection on Annulments

 Alex Wolfe grew up in western Pennsylvania and studied Theology at DeSales University.
 Through the experience of seeing his parents get divorced while he was in college, Alex decided to study at the John Paul II Institute for Studies on Marriage and the Family in Washington, D.C.
 He completed the Master of Theological Studies degree and coursework for the Ph.D.

-Alex is now employed by the Office of Marriage, Family, and Respect Life at the Diocese of Arlington, where he focuses on marriage preparation and healing for children of divorce.
+Alex is now the Assistant Director of the Office of Marriage, Family, and Respect Life at the Diocese of Arlington, where he focuses on marriage preparation and healing for children of divorce.
 He serves as the Content and Support Group Advisor for Life-Giving Wounds and is a member of the Life-Giving Wounds traveling team.